Pathi Bakthi

 Pathi Bakthi is a 1958 Indian Tamil-language drama film directed by A. Bhimsingh, starring Sivaji Ganesan, Gemini Ganesan, Savitri and M. N. Rajam.
 It was released on 14 March 1958.

+Plot

+The narrative follows a woman's unwavering devotion and loyalty to her husband while navigating marital struggles and financial hardships brought on by her husband's alcoholism.

 Cast

 Cast adapted from the film's song book and the opening credits: